 - Find a mentor and invest in learning how to develop your speaking skills.

 - Focus on how you can help the audience and leave them better off.

 Pick one of these to focus on and test to see whichever works best for you.

 In the end, life is too short to let fear control your life.
 The world needs to hear your message, don’t let the fear of what other people think to hold you back.

 Your self-worth has absolutely nothing to do with what other people think about you.

 Take that first step today — make peace with your insecurities and face your fears.

-Mayo Oshin writes at MayoOshin.com, where he shares practical self-improvement ideas and proven science for better health, productivity and creativity.
-To get practical ideas on how to stop procrastinating and build healthy habits, you can join his free weekly newsletter here.
+Mayo Oshin writes at MayoOshin.com, where he shares practical ideas at the intersection of science, art, and philosophy, for better thinking and decision-making.
+You can join his free weekly newsletter here.

 A version of this article originally appeared at mayooshin.com as “How I (Finally) Overcame My Fear Of Public Speaking.“

 - A 1973 study of fears cited that people feared public speaking more than death, though some recent studies have placed death as number one.